aliyun/terraform-provider-alicloud/website/docs/d/cen_bandwidth_packages.html.markdown

 The following attributes are exported in addition to the arguments listed above:

-* `bandwidth_packages` - A list of CEN bandwidth package.
+* `packages` - A list of CEN bandwidth package.
 Each element contains the following attributes:
   * `id` - ID of the CEN Bandwidth Package.
   * `instance_id` - ID of CEN instance that owns the CEN Bandwidth Package.
   * `name` - Name of the CEN Bandwidth Package.